What are some of the technologies and breakthroughs that fuel Debug?

 Is anyone else doing projects like Debug?

 There are several projects around the world looking at how sterile insect technology and Wolbachia can be used to combat mosquitoes and the diseases they transmit, including Aedes aegypti.
-There are pilot projects with Aedes aegypti and Wolbachia underway in the United States, planned for Singapore, and a number of studies with other types of mosquitoes, some dating back decades.
+There are projects with Aedes aegypti and Wolbachia underway in the United States, Singapore, and a number of studies with other types of mosquitoes, some dating back decades.
 All face similar problems of how to make a broader and sustainable impact on mosquito populations and demonstrate that they can protect against mosquito borne diseases.

 How is this different from other mosquito-borne disease control initiatives?